-- Enter vnotch_nonlinear_contact for the animation file name.
-An .avi file extension is automatically appended to the file name when it is saved. - Click OK to create the animation file.
+- Ensure the animation window is the active window. - Enter vnotch_nonlinear_contact for the animation file name.
+An .avi file extension is automatically appended to the file name when it is saved. - Click Save to create the animation file.

 This completes the example.